paraspatel11/car-wash/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
+3. Make sure you have Java 17 or above
-3. Configure your database connection in `application.properties`.
+4. Configure your database connection in `application.properties`.
-4. Build and run the application.
+5. Build and run the application.
-5. Access the application at `http://localhost:8080`.
+6. Access the application at `http://localhost:8080`.

 ## Usage